panaverse/panaverse.github.io/README.md

 [Class 11: Step 6B - Vacation Project Assignment in Urdu on YouTube](https://youtu.be/hLVxr-1seaA)

-## We will take a 1 month Ramdan/Summer Vacation and do the following project during this vacation.
-The project is due after Eid.
-Classes will also continue after Eid.

-## Blockchain Project 1: Create a Token and Launch ICO/IEO/IDO
+### Blockchain Project 1: Create a Token and Launch ICO/IEO/IDO

 As you probably know, the ICO ("Initial Coin Offering") industry has been booming, and it's completely reinventing the way new startups kickstart themselves.
 In fact, go have a look at [Wikipedia's list of highest crowdfunding projects](https://en.wikipedia.org/wiki/List_of_highest-funded_crowdfunding_projects), and you'll notice that blockchain projects absolutely dominate the list.